Brown rat: Distribution and habitat

 It is often said that there are as many rats in cities as people, but this varies from area to area depending on climate, living conditions, etc. Brown rats in cities tend not to wander extensively, often staying within 20 m of their nest if a suitable concentrated food supply is available, but they will range more widely where food availability is lower.
 It is difficult to determine the extent of their home range because they do not utilize a whole area but rather use regular runways to get from one location to another.
 There is great debate over the size of the population of rats in New York City, with estimates from almost 100 million rats to as few as 250,000.
 Experts suggest that New York is a particularly attractive place for rats because of its aging infrastructure and high poverty rates.
+In 2023, the city appointed Kathleen Corradi as the first Rat Czar, a position created to address the city's rat population.
+The position focuses on instituting policies measures to curb the population such as garbage regulation and additional rat trapping.
 In addition to sewers, rats are very comfortable living in alleyways and residential buildings, as there is usually a large and continuous food source in those areas.

 In the United Kingdom, some figures show that the rat population has been rising, with estimations that 81 million rats reside in the UK Those figures would mean that there are 1.3 rats per person in the country.
 High rat populations in the UK are often attributed to the mild climate, which allow them higher survival rates during the winter.
 With the increase in global temperature and glacier retreat, it is estimated that brown rat populations will see an increase.

 In tropical and desert regions, brown rat occurrence tends to be limited to human-modified habitats.
 Contiguous rat-free areas in the world include the continent of Antarctica, the Arctic, some isolated islands, the Canadian province of Alberta, and certain conservation areas in New Zealand.
 Most of Australia apart from the eastern and south-eastern coastal areas does not have reports of substantial rat occurrences.